 Another limitation to the current study is that kinematograms, or dot displays, may not tap the same perceptual abilities as optic flow in the real world does.
-These dot displays are designed to simulate optic flow patterns, but they could still be perceived very differently.
+These dot displays are designed to simulate the optic flow patterns that exist in nature, but they could still be perceived very differently.
 Navigation through an environment requires instantaneous motion perception.
-In this study, .
-Motion perception over a prolonged period such as that is very different from what the real world demands. his experiment is only assessing detection of the most rudimentary elements of optic flow.
+Ten seconds of every day visual input consists of hundreds of different optic flow patterns.
+In this study, participants were shown the same optic flow pattern for a ten second period, which is a period that rarely occurs in nature.
+Motion perception over a prolonged period such as that is very different from what the real world demands.
+As a consequence, this experiment is only assessing detection of the most rudimentary elements of optic flow.

 Continuation of psychophysical experiments on motion coherence is an important endeavor.
-This experiment represents a major stepping stone in the field as it is very easy to build upon.
-Future can modify the existing MATLAB program to include additional optic flow patterns or other parameters.
+This experiment represents a major stepping stone in the field as it is very easy to replicate and build upon.
+Future researchers can easily modify the existing MATLAB program to include additional optic flow patterns or other parameters.
 All data collected has been uploaded to Databrary.com to allow for open data sharing and enable the continuation of the research.
 Further investigations into optic flow could potentially revolutionize perceptual screenings in the world.
 Optic flow kinematogram based perceptual tests could be used to evaluate if a person is capable of safely operating a car or being a fighter pilot in the military.
 Much still needs to be learned before this can become a reality, but this study provides a framework for how this can be achieved.

 Appendix A List of Figures